 When To Go to Arizona, USA

-The elevation keeps the summers cooler than in Phoenix where the thermometer can hit 60°C. But it also makes for cooler winters with snowfall in some areas.
+The elevation keeps the summers cooler than in the city of Phoenix, capital of Arizona, where the thermometer can hit a whopping 60°C. But it also makes for cooler winters with snowfall in some areas.
 While somewhat of an overstatement, July to early September is known as “monsoon season” for the heavy rains that can fall.
-Early autumn is often ideal, with dry, sunny days in the 25 C range.
+Early autumn is often ideal, with dry, sunny days in the 25°C range.

 Getting to Arizona

 Air Canada and WestJet, as well as several U.S.-based airlines, have flights from Canada to Phoenix International Airport.
 Once in Arizona, bus tours can take you to major attractions like Canyon de Chelly and Monument Valley in the Navajo Nation.
 The sheer number of natural wonders and unexpected roadside attractions, however, merits a rental car.
 You want to be able to pull over whenever inspiration strikes—which will be often.
-From Phoenix take Highway 17 north to Flagstaff, continue north on Highway 89 to Tuba City, a centrally located town on the western side of the Navajo Nation.
+From Phoenix take Highway 17 north to the city of Flagstaff, continue north on Highway 89 to Tuba City, a centrally located town on the western side of the Navajo Nation.

 Getting Around Arizona